ba23-python/bilyanaancheva.github.io/README.md

-# I am Bilyana Ancheva, a Junior FullStack Developer
+# I am Bilyana Ancheva,
 and I would like to welcome you to my GitHub Portfolio.

 ## Introduction

-I am a Junior Salesforce Marketing Cloud Developer (3x certified) and Junior Full Stack Developer with advanced level of English.
+I am a Junior Salesforce Marketing Cloud Developer (3x certified) and I am currently under training to become a Full Stack Developer at Upgrade Hub, Madrid.
-I will bring to your company invaluable soft skills because I've worked in Agile and Scrum environments and come from the B2B corporate world.
+With advanced level of English, I will bring to your company invaluable soft skills because I've worked in Agile and Scrum environments and come from the B2B corporate world.

-I started coding after I entered Salesforce and discovered my passion for Frontend and Email Development with HTML, CSS, Javascript, part of my job as Junior SFMC Developer at the Salesforce partner-Cloud Coachers.
+I started coding after I entered Salesforce and discovered my passion for Frontend and Email Development with HTML, CSS, Javascript, while working as a Junior SFMC Developer at the Salesforce partner - Cloud Coachers, Madrid.

 ### If you are interested to work with me,
 the best way is to contact me on Linkedin: https://www.linkedin.com/in/bilyana-ancheva/